 We continuously monitor and periodically rebalance portfolios to ensure they remain optimally diversified.
 We also attempt to minimize your taxes by analyzing the taxes likely to be generated by each asset class, and creating allocations that are specifically customized for taxable and non-taxable (retirement) portfolios.

 Our investment methodology employs five steps:

-- Identify an ideal set of asset classes for the current investment environment
+- Identify a diverse set of asset classes

-- Select low cost ETFs to represent each asset class
+- Select the most appropriate ETFs to represent each asset class

-- Determine your risk tolerance to create the appropriate portfolio for you
+- Determine your risk tolerance to select the allocation that is most appropriate for you